ubeninja77/hotel/feedback.md

-Can create complex logical structures utilizing variables | Appropriately uses methods to break down tasks into smaller simpler tasks | Understands the differences between class and instance methods | Appropriately uses iterators and enumerables | Appropriately writes and utilizes classes | Appropriately utilizes modules as a mechanism to encapsulate functionality | **Wrap Up** |
+Can create complex logical structures utilizing variables | Appropriately uses methods to break down tasks into smaller simpler tasks | Understands the differences between class and instance methods | Appropriately uses iterators and `Enumerable` methods | Appropriately writes and utilizes classes | Appropriately utilizes modules as a namespace |
+**Wrap Up** |
 There is a refactors.txt file |
 The file provides a roadmap to future changes |